 A well-built persona is grounded, specific, and usable.
 A poorly built one is so generic it could describe almost anyone, and therefore helps no one.

-Loyalty programmes are fundamentally a value exchange.
+Loyalty programs are fundamentally a value exchange.
 Your customer gives you their data, their attention, and their repeat business.
 In return, they expect something that feels genuinely worthwhile to them, not something that feels worthwhile to you.

 The problem is that what feels worthwhile varies significantly between customer segments.
 A time-poor urban professional values convenience and speed.
 A value-conscious family shopper cares about financial savings.
 A frequent business traveller prioritises status and access.
 A retired consumer may place the highest value on recognition and personal service.